 The conscience, and that which is called synderesis (knowledge of the basic principles of the moral law), are formed in childhood.
 Even before a child reaches the age of reason, nascent ideas of right and wrong are there in his mind.
 But they are still children, and therefore need to be guided morally.
 For this reason, children, even infants, can and must be disciplined (in the sense of “taught,” morally as well as intellectually).
+All this Catholic common sense was lost with the Enlightenment idea of the “noble savage.”
+In more recent times, Dr. Spock and his groovy theories of child-rearing did even more damage.

 But now we find out that, “An astonishing series of experiments is challenging the views of many psychologists and social scientists that human beings are born as ‘blank slates’ — and that our morality is shaped by our parents and experiences.”